 Long tube headers can also be more challenging to install since they will probably be too long to work with the existing components of your exhaust.

-Installing Shorty Headers
+Installing Shorty Headers vs Installing Long Tube Headers

 Installing shorty headers is a great project that you can complete in as little as an hour.
 The first step is to disconnect the car battery and then lift your vehicle.

-Once you’ve completed that, you simply unbolt the mid pipe from your existing exhaust manifold and then gently connect the headers.
+Once you’ve completed that, you simply unbolt the mid-pipe from your existing exhaust manifold and then gently connect the headers.
 Be sure to make sure everything is lined up before you start to torque down the bolts.
 Then connect your new headers to the mid pipe

 Because you don't have to uninstall the oxygen sensors or any of the more complex aspects of your exhaust system, the shorty headers should occupy approximately the same space as your former exhaust manifold.
 You’ll need to retorque the nuts after a short adjustment period, but other than that, there’s nothing to it.

+Long tube headers do necessitate having to engage with the more complex aspects of the exhaust system.
 Though the basic steps are similar to what you'll encounter with installing shorty headers, there are additional steps that make this a more complicated installation.

 Shorty vs Long Tube Headers